CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 - The records MUST be scoped by setting the global underscore name of the TLSA RRset to *_did* (0x5F 0x64 0x69 0x64).
 - The Selector Field of the TLSA record must be set to 1, SubjectPublicKeyInfo: DER-encoded binary structure as defined in {{!RFC5280}}.

-### Issuer Handles

-As mentioned in section 4.2, an issuer may have multiple sub entities issuing credentials on their behalf, likely with their own set or sets of keypairs.
-Because these keypairs will need to be represented in the DNS as TLSA records, the use of an issuer handle as outlined in section 4.2 will facilitate the distinction of the different public keys in their relation to the issuer.

-***Ex: _did.diplomas.example-issuer.ca IN TLSA 3 1 0 “4e18ac22c00fb9...b96270a7b2”***

-***Ex: _did.certificates.example-issuer.ca IN TLSA 3 1 0 “4e18ac22c00fb9...b96270a7b3”***

 ### Instances of Multiple Key Pairs

-Depending on the needs of the issuer, it is possible they may use multiple keypairs associated with a single DID to sign and issue credentials.
+Depending on the needs of the implementer, it is possible they may use multiple keypairs associated with a single DID to sign and issue credentials or enable other PKI related interactions.
 In this case, a TLSA record will be created per {{verificationMethod}} and then be bundled into the corresponding TLSA RRset.
 A resolver can then parse the returned records and match the key content to the verificationMethod they wish to interact with or verify.

 ***Ex: _did.example-issuer.ca IN TLSA 3 1 0 "4e18ac22c00fb9...b96270a7b4"***